y property (event)

 If the mouse pointer is not inside a relatively positioned element, then the position is relative to the top-left corner of the document.

-Note that the y property always returns the position relative to the top-left corner of the document in Safari.
+Note that the y property always returns the position relative to the top-left corner of the document in Google Chrome and Safari.

-In Firefox and Safari, the layerY property provides similar functionality.
+In Firefox, Google Chrome, Safari and Internet Explorer from version 9, the layerY property provides similar functionality.

 The y property is rarely useful, use other event properties instead.